Page last updated April 25, 2026.

 Achyranthes aspera—Chaff Flower

-This is a tall herb, up to 2 m tall, with pilose to puberulent stems and variable leaves that are often roughly obovate, suborbicular, etc. Sessile flowers are in a long spike surrounded by persistent awned bracts and bracteoles.
-Pantropical herbs were introduced to the southern USA and Mexico.
+This is a tall herb, up to 2 m tall, with silky or short-hairy stems and variable leaves, often somewhat egg-shaped to rounded.
+Sessile flowers are in a long spike surrounded by persistent awned bracts and bracteoles.
+These pantropical herbs are introduced to the southern USA and Mexico.

 Amaranthus arenicola—Sand Amaranth